ongres/stackgres/doc/content/en/04-administration-guide/04-backups/03-gke/_index.md

 ---
 title: GKE
 weight: 3
-url: install/prerequisites/backups/gke
+url: administration/backups/gke
+aliases: [ /install/prerequisites/backups/gke ]
-description: Details about how to setup and configure the backups on Google Cloud Storage.
+description: Details about how to set up and configure the backups on Google Cloud Storage.
 showToc: true
 ---